Faculty Awards for Increasing Affordability for Students

-The Provost’s Office is pleased to announce additional grant opportunities to recognize and encourage UConn faculty and instructors who commit to the creation, adaptation, adoption, and review of Open Educational Resources in their courses.
-This program will also encourage award winners to participate in a conference hosted by UConn to share how they developed these materials and provide opportunities to distribute them to those teaching in public and private institutions across the state.
+The UConn Open and Affordable Initiative is pleased to announce grant award opportunities to recognize and encourage UConn faculty and instructors who commit to the creation, adaptation, adoption, and review of Open Educational Resources for their courses.
+This program will also encourage award winners to share how they developed these materials and provide opportunities to distribute them to those teaching in public and private institutions across the state.

-- $1,000-10,000 awards are available for faculty and instructors who transition their courses to include OER materials
+- $1,000 (and up) awards are available for faculty and instructors who transition their courses to include OER/Affordable materials

-- $250 awards are available for faculty and instructors who review an open textbook relevant to their course
+- $250 awards are available for faculty and instructors who review an OER textbook relevant to their course

-Award recipients will be asked to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at a Conference organized jointly with CETL and the University Library designed to provide an opportunity for faculty to learn about the OER developed by other faculty.
-In addition, all award winners will be invited to the University of Connecticut Annual Teaching Awards Celebration.
+Award recipients are encouraged to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at programs organized by the University Library designed to provide an opportunity for more faculty to learn about the OER developed by other faculty.

 Proceed to the OER Course Application Form.